 In the world of extreme sports, some are a bit more extreme than others.
 You can say that windsurfing is extreme, but compare it to parachuting or base jumping and suddenly, it seems pretty tame (until you get carried away to the open sea).
-There is a very sudden and clear excitement in parachuting, which is a lot different to other sports.
+There is a very sudden and clear excitement in parachuting, which is a lot different to other sports that we can bet on using the Betiton Welcome Bonus, and, of course, other extreme sports that yet have to appear on online bookies.
 It is direct, meaningful and you can easily comprehend the frailty of humans.
 Then there is the wingsuit type of parachuting, which means that you use a wingsuit to glide as much as possible through the air, moving towards a destination, until you finally open your parachute and glide your way to the ground.
 But what about a wingsuit competition?
 How do those work?
 Here is a brief explanation.

 Wingsuit Competitions – How They Work